 SHRM Online will continue to monitor and report developments.

-Under the final rule, the annual salary threshold for exempt positions will jump from $23,660 to $47,476 (or from $455 to $913 per week).
-There will be no change in the duties test used to determine whether employees earning more than the salary threshold must be classified as nonexempt from overtime, including the tests for meeting the executive, administrative and professional exemptions.
+Under the overtime regulations in place since 2004, the annual salary threshold for exempt positions is $23,660 (or $455 per week).
+In addition, a duties test is used to determine whether employees earning more than the salary threshold must be classified as nonexempt from overtime, including the tests for meeting the executive, administrative and professional exemptions.

-In addition, highly compensated employees (HCEs) who receive total annual compensation of at least $134,004, up from the old threshold of $100,000, are exempt from the FLSA's overtime requirements if they meet a duties test that has a lower bar than the test required for employees paid the standard salary level.
+In addition, highly compensated employees (HCEs) who receive total annual compensation of at least $100,000, are exempt from the FLSA's overtime requirements if they meet a separate HCE duties test that has a lower bar than the test required for employees paid the standard salary level.

 employees covered by the Fair Labor Standards Act must receive at least time and one-half their regular pay rate for all hours work over 40 in a workweek.